dewyze/putter/README.md

 ## Planned Features
 Feel free to open a PR to implement any of these if they are not yet added:

-- Ability to watch any instance of a class calling a method
 - Active Record specific printing
 - Checking Rails.env to double check that putter is not called in production